kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

     - Applying computer vision >= 10GB
     - Neural networks for video: 24 GB
     - Reinforcement learning =10GB + a strong deep learning desktop the largest Threadripper or EPYC CPU you can afford.

+- **Can I use different GPU types?** Yes, you can!
+But you cannot parallelize efficiently across GPUs of different types.
+I could imagine a 3x RTX 3070 + 1 RTX 3090 could make sense for a prototyping-rollout split.
+On the other hand, parallelizing across 4x RTX 3070 GPUs would be very fast if you can make the model fit onto those GPUs.
+The only other reason why you want to do this that I can think of is if you’re going to use your old GPUs.
+This works just fine, but parallelization across those GPUs will be inefficient since the fastest GPU will wait for the slowest GPU to catch up to a synchronization point (usually gradient update).
+[Ref](https://timdettmers.com/2020/09/07/which-gpu-for-deep-learning/#Is_upgrading_from_RTX_20_to_RTX_30_GPU_worth_it_Or_Should_I_wait_for_the_next_GPU)

 ## CPUs vs GPUs
 (*Read this if you are interested to understand the inner working principles of GPUs*)